openedx/edx-documentation/en_us/install_operations/source/configuration/sites/index.rst

 Sites are hosted on separate domains or subdomains from your Open edX installation.
 You configure the domain name for a site in the Django admin site when you create it.
-Your Open edX installation uses a site when a user visits the domain that you configure for it.
 For example, you might configure one site with the domain name ``universityofhere.edu`` and another site with the domain name ``universityofthere.edu``.
 Or you might configure one site with the domain name ``arts.myuniversity.edu`` and another site with the domain name